antismash/documentation/docs/modules/comparippson.md

 Numeric values to the left are the start position (within the translation) of the match, and the end position to the right.

-An example of results from the antiSMASH-DB is shown below, including a shared reference seequence:
+An example of results from the antiSMASH-DB is shown below, including a shared reference sequence:
 ![aS-DB example](/img/comparippson_asdb.png)